valeIT/valeIT.github.io/_posts/2019-11-25-new-macBook.md

 ## New MacBook

 I just bought a MacBook a year ago so I'm not interested in this year's macbook pro, but if I did not I would have surely bought it.
-It still has a lot of problems, but finally even at Apple, stubborn as they are, have realized that the butterfly keyboard was a complete and utter disaster.
+It still has many problems, but finally even at Apple, stubborn as they are, have realized that the butterfly keyboard was a complete and utter disaster.

 ## PROS